Podcast Episodes

 I have a GREAT free resource to help you with this.
 It’s my guide called 5 Simple Steps to Reconnecting With Your Hunger and Fullness, and I just (like 2 days ago) updated and revamped it and added in more tools and resources, so even if you’ve downloaded my hunger and fullness guide in the past, go grab it again because the new version is SO GOOD and is jam-packed with my best tips and strategies to help you connect with your appetite cues.
 There’s also a copy of the hunger and fullness scale in the guide, which is a super helpful tool to have while you’re learning the ropes of intuitive eating and you can screenshot it to save to your phone to use in the moment while you’re eating to check in with your body.
 You can grab the guide at nondietacademy.com/hunger, I’ll also link to it in the episode description for you.
 Push pause, go grab it, and then come back to the episode and it will be waiting in your email inbox when we’re done.

-I’m about to teach you four steps in this framework.
-I encourage you to take notes and jot this down so you can refer back to it and use it in the moment when you need it.
-You could also save it on your phone so you can pull it up.
+There are 4 steps in this framework that I’m about to teach you.
+I encourage you to take some notes and jot this down so you can refer back to it and use this in the moment when you need it.
+Maybe save it on your phone so you can pull it up.

 Step 1: Pause, and Check in With How You’re Feeling Emotionally